BALSA Foundation Frequently Asked Questions

 - Living outside of the greater St. Louis area.
 Our aim is to help those in the St. Louis region, broadly defined as residing or operating within 25 miles of St. Louis City Hall.

 We welcome applications from all business sectors, whether for-profit or non-profit, and from everyone regardless of US citizenship.
-We reserve the right to adjust our eligibility criteria.
+We reserve the right to adjust our eligibility criteria, however.
 Please contact us if you have questions or are unsure if you are eligible.
 Special consideration can be made in exceptional circumstances.

 What is significant outside funding?

 While we don't have hard cutoffs for outside funding, we focus on applications for which the BALSA Grant can make a meaningful difference.
-If you've received funding to start and run your business which amount to significantly more than the BALSA Grant provides, your application will be less competitive.
+If you've received funding to start and run your business (i.e. amounts significantly more than the BALSA Grant provides) your application will be less competitive.

 - How much grant funding and/or fundraising have you received to pursue your idea?
 This includes awards, grants, crowdfunding, or fundraising, excluding that from yourself and your family, and personal friends.

 - How much equity investment have you received to pursue your idea?

 - How much in loans have you obtained to pursue your idea, excluding that from yourself, family, and personal friends?